psss/did/README.rst

     levels from 1 to 3.
 However, some of the plugins go even deeper when needed.

+TMT_PLUGINS
+    Path to a directory with additional plugins.
+Multiple paths separated with the ``:`` character can be provided as well.

 NO_COLOR
     Disable colors in the terminal output.
 Output only plain, non-colored text.
 See https://no-color.org/ for more